HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

   }
 ```

-The function builds the hash index, which may also be used for TLB entries, virtually tagged caches and walking the page table itself.
-In case of a TLB miss, the hash value is directly available to the miss handler via a control register.
-In the example above, the segment portion is left shifted by a value of 4.
-The hash function will map 16 consecutive virtual pages to consecutive indices.

 ### Control Flow

 Control flow is implemented through a set of branch instructions.
 They can be classified into unconditional and conditional instruction branches.

 **Unconditional Branches**.
 Unconditional branches fetch the next instruction address from the computed branch target.
 The address computation can be relative to the current instruction address ( instruction relative branch ) or relativ to an address register ( base register relative ).
 For a segment local branch, the instruction address segment part will not change.
 Unconditional branches are also used to jump to a subroutine and return from there.
 The branch and link instruction types save the return point to a general register.
 External calls are quite similar, except that they always branch to an absolute offset in the external segment.
-Just like the branch instruction, the return point can be saved, but this time the segment is stored in SR0.
+Just like the branch instruction, the return point can be saved, but this time the segment is additionally stored in SR0.

 **Conditional Branches**.
-VCPU-32 features two conditional branch instructions.
-These instructions compares two register values or test a register for a certain condition.
+VCPU-32 features one conditional branch instructions.
+These instruction compares two register values for a certain condition.
 If the condition is met a branch to the target address is performed.
 The target address is always a local address and the offset is instruction address relative.
 Conditional branches adopt a static prediction model.
 Forward branches are assumed not taken, backward branches are assumed taken.

 ### Privilege change

 Modern processors support the distinction between several privilege levels.
 Instructions can only access data or execute instructions when the privilege level matches the privilege level required.
 Two or four levels are the most common implementation.
 Changing between levels is often done with a kind of trap operation to a higher privilege level software, for example the operating system kernel.
 However, traps are expensive, as they cause a CPU pipeline to be flush when going through a trap handler.

 VCPU-32 follows the PA-RISC route of using gateways for privilege promotion.
+Im contrast, VCPU-32 implements a two privilege level model with **user** and **priv** mode.
 A special branch instruction will raise the privilege level when the instruction is executed on a gateway page.
-The branch target instruction continues execution with the privilege level specified by the gateway page.
+The branch target instruction continues execution with the privilege level specified by the gateway page and the "X" bit in the status register is set.
 Return from a higher privilege level to a code page with lower privilege level, will automatically set the lower privilege level.

-In contrast to PA-RISC, VCPU-32 implement only two privilege levels, **user** and **priv** mode.
-The privilege status is not encoded in the instruction address, but rather in the process status word.
-A transition from user to privilege mode is accomplished by setting the "X" bit in the status register when the GATE instruction is executed on a gateway page with appropriate privilege mode settings.
 Each instruction fetch compares the privilege level of the page where the instruction is fetched from with the status register "P" bit.
 A higher privilege level on an execution page results in a privilege violation trap.
 A lower level of the execute page and a higher level in the status register will in an automatic demotion of the privilege level.
-If the architecture chooses one day to implement a four level privilege level protection architecture, the access rights fields and where to store the current execution privilege level needs to be revisited.
-Perhaps it should then just follow the PA-RISC architecture in this matter.

 ### Interrupts and Exceptions